Near-Optimal Private Tests for Simple and MLR Hypotheses: Problem Formulation and Basic Algorithms

-\begin{proof}[Proof Sketch] Lemma~\ref{lem: determinisitc property of GDP-Quant}, establishes a deterministic rank error bound of $\tau+1$ under conditions (B) and (C), where (C) requires errors introduced by the Gaussian noise to remain below $\tau$.
-Our analysis shows that, at termination, our algorithm may be ``off by one bin'' from the target rank error $\tau$, which translates into a rank error of at most $\tau+1$ because each bin contains at most one data point.
-Finally, condition (C) holds with high probability. \end{proof}

-The proof of Lemma~\ref{lem: GDP-Quant} highlights the central role played by the bin width.
-Although implicit, Assumption~(B)—that each bin $B_k$ contains at most one data point—effectively requires the number of steps $T$ to be sufficiently large.
+The statement of Lemma~\ref{lem: GDP-Quant} raises the central role played by the bin width.
+Although implicit, the assumption on $N_k$—that each bin $B_k$ contains at most one data point—effectively requires the number of steps $T$ to be sufficiently large.
 Increasing $T$ refines the binning but also enlarges the rank-error bound $\tau$, thereby revealing a trade-off between discretization error and rank error.

-While \citet{huang2021instance} claimed that their DP quantile selection algorithm attains rank error~$\tau$ with probability $\sqrt{\log(b-a)\,\log(\log(b-a)/\beta)/(2\rho)}$, where~$\rho$ is the privacy parameter under concentrated differential privacy, we show in Example~\ref{eg: Huang's issues} that this is incorrect.
+\begin{remark} While \citet{huang2021instance} claimed that their DP quantile algorithm (similar to Algorithm \ref{alg: DP_quantile_selection}) attains rank error~$\tau$ with probability $\sqrt{\log(b-a)\,\log(\log(b-a)/\beta)/(2\rho)}$, where~$\rho$ is the privacy parameter under concentrated differential privacy, we show in Example~\ref{eg: Huang's issues} in Section \ref{appendix: proof} that this is incorrect.
 Intuitively, the issue arises because their algorithm can be ``off by one bin'' and has no control over the number of data points falling within each bin.
-Lemma~\ref{lem: GDP-Quant} provides a corrected analysis.
+Lemma~\ref{lem: GDP-Quant} provides a corrected analysis. \end{remark}